Minecraft has come a long way since its official release in 2011, having benefited from numerous expansions and updates.

 Table of ContentsShow

 How To Install Minecraft Shaders

 Before you can install shaders in Minecraft, you’ll first have to download and install a mod manager, which will make the entire process a lot easier.
 This tool will automatically check to see if the mods you’re trying to use are compatible with each other.
-While Forge is generally the go-to mod manager, MultiMC is an excellent open-source alternative that also gives you the power to run multiple instances of Minecraft at the same time.

 In addition to a mod manager, you’re going to want to install Optifine if you haven’t already.
 This program will remarkably enhance Minecraft‘s visuals and performance as well as let you alter your frames per second (FPS), reduce lag, and make graphical changes on a micro level.
 Just make sure to install the version matching that of your game, which by now should be 1.14 or 1.15.

 Last but not least, remember to enable Java to run on both Optifine and your mod manager of choice.
 Once that’s done, you’re ready to start browsing for Minecraft shaders.